-- 7.4 Published in March 2017, the UK Digital Strategy, builds upon the Government's Digital Communications Strategy (DCIS 2015) and National Broadband Strategy (2010), as well as the post-Brexit Britain Industrial Strategy (Green Paper) to set out a forward plan for the UK's digital economy. - 7.5 The UK Digital Strategy sets out seven key themes for a post-Brexit digital economy in the UK, which are summarised below:
+- 7.5 Para 20 b) of the NPPF also indicates that strategic policies should make sufficient provision for telecommunications. - 7.6 Published in March 2017, the UK Digital Strategy2, builds upon the Government's Digital Communications Strategy (DCIS 2015)3 and National Broadband Strategy (2010), as well as the post-Brexit Britain Industrial Strategy (Green Paper) to set out a forward plan for the UK's digital economy.